ux/ui essentials

 The featuritis curve illustration

-Source: Shopify Partners
+Source: Shopify

 Here are a few tips to avoid feature creep:

-• Define and prioritize core features.
+• define and prioritize core features.
 Common feature prioritization frameworks include RICE, MoSCoW, and the Kano model.

-• Not all feature requests are equally valid.
+• not all feature requests are equally valid.
 Are you sure the feature represents a large enough part of your user base?
 Are you sure you’re not just listening to those who scream the loudest?
 Are you sure this feature is more important than the hundred others you have in your backlog?

-• Define a roadmap and stick to it.
+• define a roadmap and stick to it.
 Having a clear roadmap that reflects your research findings and business priorities is how you separate the wheat from the chaff.
 Don’t just attack every feature that comes your way.

-4. Product Revamp Resistance
+4. Product revamp resistance

 So, you’ve built an MVP for your SaaS platform and gained some users with a limited budget and resources.
 Things seem to be looking up for your business.
 You can finally exhale, sit back and snap out of your constant stress for a little while.